Eastport rallies against large utility poles

 More than 200 people rallied on a hamlet green in Eastport Wednesday to demand that PSEG Long Island remove “monster” steel poles erected last year in the district and on a nearby highway as part of a utility fortification project.

-The poles, which replaced smaller wooden ones, are 80- to 110-feet tall, 7- to 12-feet in diameter at their base.
-In December, a car exploded into flames and its driver was killed after he slammed into one of the larger poles at the intersection of Country Road 111 and 51.
+The poles, which replaced smaller wooden ones, are 80 to 110 feet tall and 7 to 12 feet in diameter at their base.
+In December, a car exploded into flames and its driver was killed after he slammed into one of the larger poles at the intersection of County Roads 111 and 51.

-Suffolk Leg.
+Suffolk Legis.
 Bridget Fleming (D-Noyac) said residents were “misled” about the pole project from the start.
 “We had no idea.
 They came up overnight.”

 A PSEG spokeswoman didn’t immediately respond to a request for comment.
 PSEG officials didn’t attend the event, as they did one last year to protest the poles.